dotnet/versionsweeper/README.md

 ## Get started

+The .NET version sweeper is designed to alert repositories that there are projects targeting versions that are no longer supported.
+For example, target .NET Core 3.0, or .NET Framework 4.5.1.
 This is intended to be used as a GitHub action that will run as a [scheduled CRON job](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#onschedule).
 Ideally, once every few months or as often as necessary to align with .NET version updates.

 ## Required inputs